digitalrebar/digitalrebar/doc/development-guides/api/node.md

 ### Target Role ID

 TargetRole is used to troubleshoot problem nodes by putting them into a state _hopefully_ known working state allows you to put the node back into sledgehammer so you can take the installed OS out of the picture..
-To do this, set the target role to TargetRole to "crowbar managed node" and BootEnv to "sleddgehammer" then reboot.
+To do this, set the target role to TargetRole to "crowbar managed node" and BootEnv to "sledgehammer" then reboot.